People's Republic of Bangladesh

 Pakistan.
 Bangladesh enjoys warm relations with Pakistan, despite the strained early days of their relationship.
 Landmarks in their reconciliation are:

 Still to be resolved are the division of assets from the pre-1971 period and the status of more than 250,000 non-Bengali Muslims (known as "Biharis") remaining in Bangladesh but seeking resettlement in Pakistan.

-Russia.
+Former Soviet Union.
 The former Soviet Union supported India's actions during the 1971 Indo-Pakistan war and was among the first to recognize Bangladesh.
 The U.S.S.R. initially contributed considerable relief and rehabilitation aid to the new nation.
 After Sheikh Mujib was assassinated in 1975 and replaced by military regimes, however, Soviet-Bangladesh relations cooled.

 China.
 China traditionally has been more important to Bangladesh than the former U.S.S.R., even though China supported Pakistan in 1971.
 As Bangladesh's relations with the Soviet Union and India cooled in the mid-1970s, and as Bangladesh and Pakistan became reconciled, China's relations with Bangladesh grew warmer.
 An exchange of diplomatic missions in February 1976 followed an accord on recognition in late 1975.